anjanphys/anjanphys.github.io/_publications/paper-1.md

 title: "Novel regular black holes: geometry, source and shadow"
 collection: publications
 permalink: /publication/paper-1
 excerpt: 'A different kind of regular black hole discussed.
-Its geometric features explored.
+Its geometric features are explored.
 The probable matter sources are also mentioned.
 Alongwith the shadow profile is derived and compared with observation.'
 date: 2024-04-29
 venue: 'General Relativity and Gravitation'
 paperurl: 'https://doi.org/10.1007/s10714-024-03238-4'